-Stocks, yields fall as China slowdown deepens
+Stocks, yields slip as investor sentiment wavers

 “It really suggests that phase one is on shaky grounds and if you can’t get a phase one, forget about anything else,” Hooper said.

-Wall Street traded little changed, with the benchmark S&P 500 slightly higher.
+Wall Street closed little changed, with the benchmark S&P 500 setting a new record closing high.

 European shares fell after data showed the German economy grew just 0.1% in the third quarter.
 Though Germans avoided slipping into a mild contraction thanks to consumer spending, economic growth remained weak nevertheless.